prebid/prebid.github.io/features/firstPartyData.md

 ---
 layout: page_v2
 title: Prebid.js First Party Data
-description: Prebid.js First Party Data
+description: First Party Data - Prebid.js
 sidebarType: 1
 ---

-# Prebid.js First Party Data
+# First Party Data - Prebid.js
 {: .no_toc}

 * TOC
 {:toc}

-Prebid allows publishers to supply attributes related to their content and users, and apply permissions so only certain bidders are allowed to access them.
+Prebid allows publishers to supply attributes related to their content and users, and to apply permissions so only certain bidders are allowed to access those attributes.

 {: .alert.alert-warning :}
 These conventions aren't implemented by all adapters.
 Please